PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

 $ pip3 install -r requirements.txt
 ```

-### 6. Create a python file called key.py and add the API key. **Make sure to add key.py to the .gitignore file in the directory so that your API key doesn't get accidentally shared.**
+### 6. Create a python file called key.py and add the API key. **Make sure to add key.py to the .gitignore file in the directory so that your API key doesn't get accidentally shared.**<br/>

-\
-### 7. Create a variable in key.py called API_KEY, set it equal to your Yelp API key.
+### 7. Create a variable in key.py called API_KEY, set it equal to your Yelp API key.<br/>

-\
 ### 8. Start Postgresql, entering your password when prompeted.
 ```
 $ sudo service postgresql start